- Reducing refined carbohydrates helps to stabilise your blood sugar and promote ketogenesis.

 On the left-hand side of the chart, we have people a lower total energy state.
 It seems that because they store and burn fuel efficiently, these metabolically healthy people don’t need large amounts of fuel circulating in their bloodstream.

-Based on the analysis of this crowd-sourced data it seems the average blood sugar value for someone on a low-carb diet is around 4.9 mmol/L (or 88 mmol/L) with a ketone blood levels (BHB) of about 1.5 mmol/L.
+Based on the analysis of this crowd-sourced data, it seems the average blood sugar value for someone on a low-carb diet is around 4.9 mmol/L (or 88 mmol/L) with a ketone blood level (BHB) of about 1.5 mmol/L.

 Blood sugar and ketone blood levels in exogenous ketosis